What is book bag gifting?

 Through our Bookbug and Read Write Count with the First Minister programmes, we gift free book bags and learning materials to children in Scotland from birth to Primary 3.
 Watch the short video below to find out more.

 Through Read Write Count with the First Minister, every child in Primary 2–3 receives a free bag with books, educational games and writing materials that change on a yearly basis.
 Read Write Count with the First Minister also provides advice and support for learning professionals and families through training events and online resources.

 Find out more about the P3 bag

-Where to get your Read, Write, Count bag
+Where to get your Read Write Count with the First Minister bag

 Bags are sent directly to schools via your local authority.
 For any questions about how to receive your bag, contact your local coordinator.
 If your child does not attend school or you are home-schooling your child/ren, please contact your local authority coordinator to receive your free bag.